• Course Planning

 Dissertation Research (now called Independent Research) looks like independent study and uses the same form for registration must always be RLGN 6995.

 You can learn more about these designations in your handbook.
-All three use the same paper form.
+All three use the same form for registration.